 Requirement Details

 Platform 2 GHz processor (recommended minimum)

 Memory 8 GB of RAM minimum, 16 GB recommended

 Note: The memory required may vary based on the following:

 Applications that are running on your system when using Toad

 Size and complexity of the database

 Amount of database activity

 Number of concurrent users accessing the database

 Hard Disk 800 MB to install Toad

 Space 162 MB to run Toad

 Note: The disk space required may vary based on the edition of Toad selected for installation.

 Operating Windows Server® 2012

 System Windows Server® 2012 R2

 Windows Server® 2016

 Windows Server® 2019

 Windows® 8.1 (32-bit or 64-bit)

 Windows® 10

+Windows® 11

+Deprecated Version of Toad for DB2 customer support will not be available for the following operating systems as Microsoft has stopped providing support for these platforms.

+Windows Microsoft Windows 8 (64-bit)

+Microsoft Windows Server 2008 R2 (64-bit)

 .NET Framework Microsoft® .NET Framework 4.7.1

-Database Client When connecting to a DB2 database/subsystem, ensure that you have a DB2 Client or IBM Data Server Driver installed.
-Toad supports DB2 Client versions 9.7.6 through 11.5.
+Database Client When connecting to a DB2 database/subsystem, ensure that you have a DB2 Client or IBN Data Server Driver installed.
+Toad supports DB2 Client versions 10.5 through 11.5.

-Toad has been tested with the following versions of the DB2 Client: 9.7.6, 9.7.9, 10.1.0, 10.1.2, 10.1.3, 10.5.0, 10.5.2, 10.5.3, and 11.1.0.

-Additional Web Browser

-Requirements Microsoft® Internet Explorer® 11 or later
+Requirement Details Toad has been tested with the following versions of the DB2 Client: 10.5.0, 10.5.2, 10.5.3, 11.1.0, and 11.5.
+Additional Web Browser Requirements Microsoft® Internet Explorer® 11 or later Screen Recommended maximum DPI settings for Toad are 125%.

-Screen

-Requirement Details Recommended maximum DPI settings for Toad are 125%.
 It is possible to use Toad up to 200% but some dialog windows will not be completely usable anymore.
-Maximum tested resolution for Toad is 3800 x 2160 px.
+Maximum tested resolution for Toad is 1920 x 1080 px.